Green pigments

 Green pigments are the materials used to create the green colors seen in painting and the other arts.
-Most come from minerals, particularly those containing compounds of copper.
+At one time, such pigments came from minerals, particularly those containing compounds of copper.
 Green pigments reflect the green portions of the spectrum of visible light, and absorb the others.
 Important green pigments in art history include Malachite and Verdigris, found in tomb paintings in Ancient Egypt, and the Green earth pigments popular in the Middle Ages.
 More recent greens, such as Cobalt Green, are largely synthetic, made in laboratories and factories.

-Major Green pigments
+Today, the main green pigment is Phthalocyanine Green G.

+Phthalocyanine green

+The dominant green pigment is Phthalocyanine Green G, which is sold under many commercial names.
+It is a synthetic green pigment from the group of phthalocyanines, a complex of copper(II) with chlorinated phthalocyanine.
+It is a soft green powder, which is insoluble in water.
+It is a bright, high intensity colour used in oil and acrylic based artist's paints, and in other applications.

+Chrome oxide and viridian

+Chromium(III) oxide (or chromia) is one of the principal oxides of the element chromium.
+It is the dominant green pigment in industry, with an annual production of 28,000 tons in 1996.